 In the Passover, the lamb had to be eaten.
 The people needed to participate personally in the sacrifice.
 Jesus, as the Lamb of God sacrificed for us, had to give His flesh for us to consume so that we could personally enter into His sacrifice.
 God’s love for us is infinite, and the Eucharist is the ultimate sign of this love.

-Jesus Celebrates the Passover
+Matthew 26:17-20 – Jesus celebrates the Passover

-The Institution Narratives
+Institution Narratives

 In all four accounts, the language is declarative and unambiguous.
 Jesus is clear in stating that the Eucharist is His body and blood.

-John 19:18-35
+John 19:18-35 – Crucifixion

 At the Last Supper, Jesus says He will not drink wine again until He does so in the Kingdom of God.
 This leaves the Last Supper open-ended.
-We are awaiting the Jesus to drink His final cup of wine.
+We are awaiting Jesus to drink His final cup of wine.
 He does exactly this on the cross.
 In His last act, He says “I thirst.”
 He is given wine to drink, and He says “It is finished” as He dies.

 This concludes His sacrifice started in the upper room.
 With this conclusion, the Eucharist is complete.
 It is a total gift of His body and blood.
 To reinforce how He pours out His blood for us, His death is followed by the soldier piercing Him with blood and water pouring from His side.
 He gives every drop of His blood for us.

-Journey to Emmaus
+Luke 24:15-16, 25-35 – Journey to Emmaus

 They say their hearts burned as Jesus taught them, but they could not recognize Jesus.
 This is an important lesson.
 The Scriptures are extremely important, but Scripture alone is not sufficient.
 To encounter Jesus, we need more.
-If two disciples who knew Jesus well could not recognize as He walked with them and opened the Scriptures to them, how can we recognize Him from just reading the Bible?
+If two disciples who knew Jesus well could not recognize Him as He walked with them and opened the Scriptures to them, how can we recognize Him from just reading the Bible?

 Then, just like every Mass today, they moved into the Liturgy of the Eucharist.
 At the meal, Jesus does what He commanded us to do.
 He consecrated the bread, changing it into His body.
-It is through the Eucharist that the disciples eyes are opened.
+It is through the Eucharist that the disciples’ eyes are opened.
 Although Jesus was previously visible as He walked with them, He was hidden from the disciples.
 Then, He was revealed to them in the Eucharist.

 It is through the Eucharist that we truly encounter Jesus.

-If two cherubim with a fiery revolving swords guarded the way to the Tree of Life in Genesis, how much must the angels bow before the Son of God in the Eucharist?
+If two cherubim with fiery revolving swords guarded the way to the Tree of Life in Genesis, how much must the angels bow before the Son of God in the Eucharist?
 If we truly appreciated this Sacrament for what it is, we would be terrified to approach, awed by the majesty and humility of the King of Kings.
 We would be even more terrified to leave the Word made flesh.
 Where could we ever find anything better than our infinitely powerful and infinitely loving God?

-Paul’s Mass in Troas
+Acts 20:6-12 – Mass in Troas

-With the raising of the boy, his life on earth was restore and his body healed.
+With the raising of the boy, his life on earth was restored and his body healed.
 This is inconsequential next to the eternal life offered through the Eucharist.
 Jesus said that without the Eucharist, we have no life within us.
 It is clear the people in Troas with Paul understood that.
 They remained focused on the Mass and the Eucharist despite seeing a boy raised from the dead.

 This Mass was not typical of what we see today.
 Most Sunday Masses are approximately one hour.
 Paul talks all night.
 The text even says he went on and on.
 The people could not get enough of the Word of God, and waited patiently for the Eucharist.
 They treated the Sacrament as we all should, with true devotion and love.